-Synthesis of purchasing, production, transportation to provide a systems perspective of materials management.
-Development of strategies.
+Synthesis of purchasing, production, transportation, and distribution systems to provide an integrated perspective of supply chain management.
 Prerequisites: SCM 345, 432; professional program business student.
 Prerequisite with a grade of "C" or higher: SCM 355.
 SCM 532 Supply Chain Design and Development Strategies.
 (3) F A strategic orientation toward the design and development of the supply chain for purchasing, materials, and logistics systems.